sunflowerdeath/shadowform/packages/docs/src/api/useShowError.md

   Possible values are same as for `showRequiredError`.
   Also, you can configure display of each error type separately using an object.

-## Passed props

-These props are passed to the inner component.
+## Hook return value

 - **showError**
   <br/>
   Type: `boolean`

-  Whether the component should show current error according to the configuration.
+  Whether to show current error according to the options and current state of the field.

 - **onFocus**
   <br/>
   Type: `function`

-  Component need to call this function when field gets focus.
+  You need to call this function when field gets focus.

 - **onBlur**
   <br/>
   Type: `function`

-  Component need to call this function when field loses focus.
+  You need to call this function when field loses focus.

 - **isFocused**
   <br/>